michaelwoodworth/PREMIX/docs/genomic-analyses.md

 ```

 ## Antimicrobial resistance genes analyses (AMRFinder)
 [AMRFinderPlus](https://github.com/ncbi/amr) is an NCBI developed/maintained tool that has a robust method of detecting antimicrobial resistance (AMR) genes with blast queries and hidden markov model searches.
-We have also [written some additional filtering and summarizing scripts](https://github.com/michaelwoodworth/AMRFinder_scripts) that may streamline some analyses with the output of AMRFinder.
+We have also [written some additional filtering and summarizing scripts](https://github.com/michaelwoodworth/AMRFinder_scripts) that may streamline some analyses with the output of AMRFinder. **We used AMRFinderPlus v3.10.18.**

 - Define tool / step variables
 ```console